Spectiv (SIG) Market Cap Tops $30,342.61

 According to CryptoCompare, “The Signal is an advertising marketplace based on the Ethereum blockchain.
 On the Signal Marketplace advertisers can list their offerings to a network of attention influencers.
 Once an offering is listed, attention influencers are able to generate a personalized affiliate link that directs to the advertiser's offering.
 The Signal token (SIG) is an ERC-20 compliant token that will be used to reward the influencers every time this attention influencer drives a click or sale through their unique link. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as Spectiv directly using U.S. dollars.
-Investors seeking to acquire Spectiv should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Spectiv using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Spectiv directly using U.S. dollars.
+Investors seeking to trade Spectiv should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Spectiv using one of the exchanges listed above.

 Receive News & Updates for Spectiv Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Spectiv and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.